About these ads

 /Library/Application Support/MacKeeper

-2. Still in Library, look for and trash any of these you find in the same way, remembering if you have Time Machine to do the TM step first in each case:
+2. Still in Library, look for and trash any of these you find in the same way:

 /Library/LaunchDaemons/com.zeobit.MacKeeper.AntiVirus